ctcl-bregis/ctclsite-rust/config/projects/content/codenames.md

 Embedded circuit design projects are codenamed after specific locations such as cities, towns and villages.
 The design idea is what receives the codename, unlike the workstation codenames that are linked to a single unique motherboard.

-To elaborate: specific hardware units used in embedded hardware projects may receive a codename specific to it.
+Specific hardware units used in embedded hardware projects may receive a codename specific to it.
 For example, the LattePanda Mu received for the MediaCow Touch 2 "Paris" project was given the codename "Cyclobutane".
+CTCL-designed hardware can receive codenames such as if a mobile device not using an SoM; has the SoC on a custom PCB, it can receive a Cannabinoid codename as described in the sections above.

 For a hardware project to receive a codename, the circuit design must have at least one microcontroller, microprocessor, System on Module or SoC on the PCB.

 Exceptions to the requirement of the design requiring a processor of some sort are:
 * MediaCow "Syracuse" (2019)
-* MediaCow Touch "Nashville"
+* MediaCow Touch "Nashville" (2020)

+Codenames must contain just the name of the city, town, village or CDP.
+Codenames that are of different places with the same name cannot be used, for example: If a project codenamed "Richmond" after Richmond, Virginia already exists, another project cannot use a codename named after Richmond, California as both would be "Richmond".

 ### By Chipset